Vuferen/CGP-Mini-Project/README.md

 - _FoamColor - the color of the foam
 - _FoamPercent - how much foam, as a percentage of the depth

-All custom parts of the code are commented:
+All custom parts of the code have comments:

 ![Water Depth Code](https://github.com/Vuferen/CGP-Mini-Project/blob/master/Water%20Depth%20Code.png "Water Depth Code")